-Kaman have partnered with Lockheed Martin (who provide the mission management technology) for a USMC and Army sponsored trial phase which involved autonomous operations and precision manual control at landing sites.
+Kaman has partnered with Lockheed Martin (who provide the mission management technology) for a USMC and Army-sponsored trial phase which involved autonomous operations and precision manual control at landing sites.
 Trials and integration work continues but a number of successful demonstrations have already been completed.

 The distance between Bastion and FOB’s is small enabling heavier loads or multiple trips without refuelling.
 Fuel burn is minimal in comparison with other types, largely because of its efficiency and relatively low speed.

 Looking at the published performance figures a single K-Max unmanned could carry out three round trips from Bastion to the Sangin Valley in approximately 2 and a half hours without refuelling, delivering in the order of 5-6 tonnes of material.
 Material going back to Bastion could also be carried on the return leg.
 This assumes daylight-only operations but the K-Max is certified for night time operation as well.